-As far as trademark classes go, class 42 is very broad.
-While we’ll list some of the more common uses below, this is hardly an exhaustive list.
+As far as trademark classes go, Class 42 is very broad.
+While we’ll list some of the more common uses below, you should note that this is hardly an exhaustive list.

 Computer, IT, and Software Development Services

-Services related to computers are almost always class 42 services.
-This includes all forms of software design, programming, digital security, and data handling services.
-This applies to services for both organizations and for individual consumers.
+Services related to computers are almost always Class 42 services.
+This includes all forms of software design, programming, digital security, and data handling services, both for organizations and individuals consumers.

-Note that computer repair services usually fall into both class 37 and class 42.
+Note that computer repair businesses usually fall into both Class 37 and Class 42.

 Scientific Research, Development, and Surveying Services